girip11/soccer_data_analytics/README.md

 ## Checklists

-- Complete the challenges
+- [x] Complete the challenges
-- Refactor, add documentation and tests
+- [x] Refactor, add documentation and tests
-- Containerize
+- [x] Containerize

+In production, I would have to do extensive logging.